 Switzerland has: chocolate that is better than Toblerone and Lindt (they give that to tourists apparently), 450 varieties of cheese, 200 kinds of bread, amazing/cheap local beer, cheap wine and a focus on eating seasonally and locally that should be an example to the rest of the world.

 Con: I miss some of my favorite items.

 I can’t get any of the following items here: cheerios, brown sugar, Sailor Jerry’s rum, mint chocolate, anything that isn’t an After 8, Twizzlers, and big jars of peanut butter.

 Pro: Not all Swiss are bias towards foreigners.

-When you first arrive in Switzerland, you’re inundated with horror stories about Swiss attitudes toward foreigners.
+When you first start your life in Switzerland, you’re inundated with horror stories about Swiss attitudes toward foreigners.
 But some Swiss are genuinely excited to meet a native English speaker (someone to practice their English with).
 Just like biases in other places, it’s only a few bad apples ruining it for everyone else.
 But it also helps we’re Canadian, and universally people think we’re pretty okay – at least, no one has a strong opinion about us.
 Plus I speak German, so I’m seen as someone who is trying to integrate.

 Con: There is a bias against foreigners.